rsrujana/earthscape/app/README.md

 Add some global API Keys in the file: .env.local.example
 NOTE: [Hosted site](https://www.chatbotui.com) seems to only work with a ChatGPT key.

-## Run NextJS on Github

-Next, add steps for hosting NextJS

 ## Current Errors

 Errors are occurring because Docker was not yet configured.
-Please add Docker setup info above.
+TO DO: Please add Docker setup info above.

 npm run update
 failed to connect to postgres: failed to connect to host=127.0.0.1 user=postgres database=postgres: dial error (dial tcp 127.0.0.1:54322: connect: connection refused)